Septo-Optic DysplasiaSymptoms, Doctors, Treatments, Advances & More

 Septo-optic dysplasia is usually sporadic, which means that the condition typically occurs in people with no history of the disorder in their family.

-Louise Gregory practices in London, United Kingdom.
+Louise Gregory practices practicing medicine in London, United Kingdom.
 Ms. Gregory is rated as an Elite expert by MediFind in the treatment of Septo-Optic Dysplasia.
-Her top areas of expertise are Familial Hypopituitarism, Hypopituitarism, Septo-Optic Dysplasia, and Cardiofaciocutaneous Syndrome.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Familial Hypopituitarism, Hypopituitarism, Septo-Optic Dysplasia, and Cardiofaciocutaneous Syndrome.

 Summary: This is a sub-study of Study RM-493-040 (NCT05774756).
 The goal of this sub-study is to learn how well Setmelanotide works to improve weight reduction, hunger, and quality of life in patients 4 years of age and older with congenital Hypothalamic Obesity (cHO).
 To determine how well setmelanotide works and how safe it is, patients with cHO will take a daily injection of either setmelanotide or plac...